 The Average Payment Plan can help reduce your high bills in summer and winter and make it easier to manage your monthly bill.
 The plan allows you to pay a monthly bill on the average cost of your most recent 12-month period.
 The amount due may vary slightly month to month but if you were signed up for Average Payment, your bill for this month would have only been Label and then every bill in the coming months would be close to that same amount.
 It’s not too late to sign up for your Label bill.

 For more information about the Average Pay Program and how it can help reduce high bill surprises, visit our Average Payment Plan page

-One of the ways that Westar Energy is generating electricity is through landfill gas.
+One of the ways that electricity is generated for Westar Energy customers is through landfill gas.
 According to the EPA, Landfills are the third largest human-caused source of methane in the United States.
 By using landfill gas to generate electricity, Westar is helping to reduce emissions of greenhouse gases and reducing the use of fossil fuels.